Coconutmomoko/theralink25/README.md

 ## Running localy

-Clone the repository, run
+Clone the repository, go to `backend/` folder and run
 ```
 npm install
 ```

-Go to `backend/` folder and run:
+In `backend/` folder run:

 for using `http`
 ```